StevenAMC/TwilightAutoBulb/README.md

 # TwilightAutoBulb

-This is a circuit based on twilight light detection that allow activate a bulb during night
+This is a circuit based on twilight light detection that allows activate a bulb during night

 ### PCB images
 !["PCBdraw"](img/PCB.png)